amikrop/django-paste/docs/settings.rst

    :type: ``bool``
    :default: ``True``

-   Whether the title of a snippet should be included in its highlight view, in case the relative field is not set for it.
+   Whether the title of a snippet should be included in its full highlight view, in case the relative field is not set for it.

 .. confval:: DEFAULT_LANGUAGE